mariamraji01/Upstream-Production-Performance-Analysis/README.md

 ## 3️⃣ Risk & Reliability
 >*Identify wells showing signs of declining performance and operational risk.?*
 >
--Most wells are classified as Healthy, indicating overall system stability.
+- Most wells are classified as Healthy, indicating overall system stability.

--A few wells (e.g. Well 21 and Well 22) are flagged as At Risk, due to low production and high water cut.
+- A few wells (e.g. Well 21 and Well 22) are flagged as At Risk, due to low production and high water cut.

--Lifting costs vary widely, with some wells exceeding $1,700 per barrel.
+- Lifting costs vary widely, with some wells exceeding $1,700 per barrel.

--Early warning signals are detected using combined monitoring of uptime, water cut, and lifting cost.
+- Early warning signals are detected using combined monitoring of uptime, water cut, and lifting cost.

 ![Risk & Reliability](https://github.com/mariamraji01/Upstream-Production-Performance-Analysis/blob/main/Risk%20%26%20Reliability%20Dashboard.jpeg)